 Word of the jailing and release of Martin Luther King Jr. from an Alabama jail in February 1965 reached Jerusalem quickly and drove some of Israel’s intellectual elite to write to President Lyndon B. Johnson about it.

-The letter, newly discovered in the Martin Buber Archive at the National Library of Israel, is dated February 14th, 1965.
+The letter, discovered in the Martin Buber Archive at the National Library of Israel, is dated February 14th, 1965.
 It was written shortly before Buber’s death and is the only letter to an American president found among the philosopher’s personal papers.

-Martin Luther King, Jr. was deeply influenced by the Israeli Jewish philosopher Buber. in 1963’s “Letter from a Birmingham Jail”, one of the defining statements of the United States civil rights movement, King referenced Buber directly, using his famous “I and Thou” principle to argue against the evils of segregation and “relegating persons to the status of things.”
+Martin Luther King, Jr. was deeply influenced by the Israeli Jewish philosopher Buber.
+In 1963’s “Letter from a Birmingham Jail”, one of the defining statements of the United States civil rights movement, King referenced Buber directly, using his famous “I and Thou” principle to argue against the evils of segregation and “relegating persons to the status of things.”

 Dear Mr. President,